MariaDaskalaki/Cancer_from_evolutionary_perspective/README.md

   1) pop_sim_libraries_CA.h must be at the current directory
   2) gcc -o pop_sim_CA pop_sim_CA.c -g -lgsl -lgslcblas -lm
   3) ./pop_sim_CA <number of cells> <number of generations>

+ For the implementation pop_sim_branching.c:
+  1) pop_sim_libraries.h must be at the current directory
+  2) gcc -o pop_sim_branching pop_sim_branching.c -g -lgsl -lgslcblas -lm
+  3) ./pop_sim_branching <number of cells> <number of generations>

- From pop_sim_interactions_with_gauss_weights.c a "Frequency.txt" , a "Frequency_mutations.txt" and a "Population_size.txt" file are derived from the C-code.
+ From pop_sim_interactions_with_gauss_weights.c a "Frequencies.txt" , a "Frequencies_mutations.txt" and a "Population_size.txt" file are derived from the C-code.

+ From pop_sim_branching.c a "Frequencies_branching.txt", and a "Frequencies_mutations.txt" are derived and plotted.

 Plots of txt files are derived from the corresponding python codes.